stonepros/stone/doc/releases/kraken.rst

 hard disk or SSD.
 Unlike the existing FileStore implementation, which makes use of an XFS file system to store objects as files, BlueStore manages the underlying block device directly.
-Implements its own file system-like on-disk structure the is designed specifically for Ceph OSD workloads.
+Implements its own file system-like on-disk structure the is designed specifically for Stone OSD workloads.
 Key features of BlueStore include:

  * Checksums on all data written to disk, with checksum verifications on all